hari-yahoo/flask_bp_template/README.md

 * Template for Static Files: Pre-configured structure for static files like CSS, JS, and images.

 ## Getting Started
+This template is a starting point for Flask projects, designed to save you time on setup and help you focus on developing your application's core feature
 ### Prerequisites
 Ensure you have the following installed: